Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-Having these remarks in mind, the weak library of ZFITTER is operable also in future.
-Present restrictions arise from broken modularity due to too pragmatic implementations of higher order corrections.
-Further, ZFITTER does not rely on Laurent expansions of the loop corrections as introduced in subsection \ref{s-smat-laurent}.
+Having these remarks in mind, the weak library of ZFITTER is also operable in future.
+Present restrictions arise from broken modularity, owing to too-pragmatic implementations of higher-order corrections.
+Further, ZFITTER does not rely on Laurent expansions of the loop corrections, as introduced in Subsection C.\ref{s-smat-laurent}.
 This leads to small deviations of derived quantities.
-In \cite{Awramik:2006uz}, it is shown that e.g. the weak mixing angle of a strict pole renormalization differs from the ZFITTER default.
-The difference of $\sin^2\theta^{f}_{\mbox{ eff}}$ between {ZFITTER} and the pole scheme is found to be, expressed in terms of notations of \cite{Awramik:2006uz}:
+In Ref. \cite{Awramik:2006uz}, it is shown that, \eg the weak mixing angle of a strict pole renormalization differs from the ZFITTER default.
+The difference in $\sin^2\theta^\mathrm{f}_\mathrm{eff}$ between {ZFITTER} and the pole scheme is found to be, expressed in terms of the notation of Ref. \cite{Awramik:2006uz}:

 with the component